av1155/RaspberryPi5-FullSetup/README.md

 mkdir -p tmux
 ```

-- Lastly, either create a new tmux.conf file inside of the newly created ~/.config/tmux directory, or simply copy the tmux.conf file or its contents from this repository under ~/.config/tmux/
+- Lastly, either create a new tmux.conf file inside of the newly created `~/.config/tmux` directory, or simply copy the tmux.conf file or its contents from this repository under `~/.config/tmux/` to have a premade custom config.

 ### Other Languages and Tools